GSA/digitalgov.gov/readme.md

 2. In a separate terminal window, run `npm run test:pa11y` to initiate the accessibility checker.

-*Note*: Currently, this only runs accessiblity checks on the site home page as a Proof of Concept demonstration.
+*Note*: Currently, this only runs accessibility checks on the site home page as a Proof of Concept demonstration.

 Accessibility testing configuration is located in the .pa11yci file.